gboeing/ppde642/syllabus/readme.md

 **Apr 21 - Workshop**

 We have a collective hands-on workshop applying the methods we have learned throughout the semester to the individual final projects.

+Readings to be completed prior to class:

+  - Belcher.
+2019.
+Writing Your Journal Article in Twelve Weeks, 2nd Ed.
+(Ch 11)